“Be who you want to be. Don’t let anyone else influence that.” -Jane Holiday

 You wonder if this is the fate of your life as you walk the line—gambling with life whilst on the call instead of playing it safe in what you’ve always known for the past 30 years.
 You tell Aaron that you have been in LA for 30 years.
 You’re here to explore what’s outside the bubble.
 You tell Aaron that the Call to explore is way too strong.
 It’s bigger than you, bigger than him, bigger than any one person’s desire.

-Perhaps, he could see your obstinance, your tenacity, your stubbornness to bend your will to his will.
-He tries to pull the, “I’m the Christian man and head of the household so you need to listen to me or else” stunt, something you are quite familiar with when your dad tried to pull that on you many times growing up under his directive.
+Perhaps he could see your obstinance, your tenacity, your stubbornness to bend your will to his will.
+He tries to pull the, “I’m a Christian man and the head of the household, so you need to listen to me, or else” stunt, something you are quite familiar with from when your dad tried to pull that on you many times growing up under his directive.
 You are revisiting your dad through Aaron.
-You now understand the hardness of his outlook in life as well as your role in softening such hardness.
+You now understand the hardness of his outlook in life, as well as your role in softening such hardness.
 Perhaps, it is your adventurous spirit that would widen his narrow view of living and purpose,

 Four years ago, your dad observed you renewing your California teacher’s credential.
-He asked you why you are doing it.
+He asked you why you were doing it.
 You answered, “just in case.”
-He told you if you are going to pursue your dream, there is not “just in case”...there is just plan A.
+He told you that if you were going to pursue your dream, there is no “just in case”...there is just plan A.

-Today, you changed your Google Voice number to a new number so you can call Rylie in case he had already blocked the first Google Voice number.
-Next, you emailed Aaron.
-“Please disregard the previous email about paying for my flight home to see you next month or for you to come see me.
+Today, you change your Google Voice number to a new number so you can call Rylie in case he has already blocked the first Google Voice number.
+Next, you email Aaron.
+“Please disregard the previous email about paying for my flight home to see you next month, or for you to come see me.
 The truth is that I’m in love with Rylie.
-You were my plan B, and I’m no longer taking plan bs.”
+You were my plan B, and I’m no longer taking plan Bs.”